Banging Toolbox

 You will find them in everything from pneumatic drills to air-conditioning systems, and in power tools and air-driven machines.

-In nearly every construction site, builders use air compressors to sand wood, nail boards, and beams, and to operate jackhammers and grinders.
-Finishers and interior decorators also use them to paint walls.
+In nearly every construction site, carpenters use air compressors to sand wood, nail boards, and beams, and to operate jackhammers and grinders.
+Finishers and interior decorators use them to paint walls.

-DIYers and woodworkers also have many uses for air compressors.
+Additionally, DIYers and woodworkers have many uses for air compressors.
 They can be used for carpentry, building shelves or furniture, and making crafts for commercial purposes.

 Builders like to spray compressed air to clean formwork before concrete is about to be poured.
 An air compressor is a must-have tool for automotive technicians or mechanics.